 Mexico city is located in the valley of Mexico, established on the dry bed of the lake Texcoco.
-Situated on a high plateau, the city has a high altitude of 2,200 meter above sea level.
-It's surrounded by mountains and volcanoes, with the city itself lying on several geographical faults that make the city vulnerable to natural disasters.
+Situated on a high plateau, the city has a high altitude of 2,200 meters above sea level.
+It’s surrounded by mountains and volcanoes, with the city itself lying on several geographical faults that make the city vulnerable to natural disasters.

 How to Reach (Modes of Transportation)

-By Plane - The Benito Juarez International Airport, located east of the city center, is the primary airport that serves the city.
-Another airport, the Licenciado Adolfo Lopez Mateos International Airport is found 50km southwest in the city of Toluca, and serves as the hub of domestic and low-cost airlines.
+By Plane – The Benito Juarez International Airport, located east of the city center, is the primary airport that serves the city.
+Another airport, the Licenciado Adolfo Lopez Mateos International Airport is found 50km southwest of the city of Toluca and serves as the hub of domestic and low-cost airlines.

-By Train - Mexico's Metro rail system is one of the largest and most used in the world.
-It has 12 different lines and spread across 141 miles (226.5 km) around the city.
+By Train – Mexico’s Metro rail system is one of the largest and most used in the world.
+It has 12 different lines and is spread across 141 miles (226.5 km) around the city.
 Trains run every 2 minutes, which means waiting is close to zero.
 The Light rail has one line with routes heading to the south of the city and back.

 By Bus – Greyhound buses offer trips from the US to Mexico.
 There are 4 major bus stations in the city, with both public and private-run bus companies.